satya108agarwal/kubernetes-training/tutorial-05/Exercise.md

-# Commands to create update and scale a deployment via yml file
+# Commands to create, update and scale a Deployment via yaml file

 ```bash
 # command to create a deployment
  kubectl create -f deployment.yml
 ```

 ```bash